jlmelville/mize/scripts/README.md

 optimizer behavior, evaluation counts, wall time, termination modes, or sensitivity to `mize` line-search and `step0` settings.

+By default, mize receives each case's combined objective/gradient callback.
+Use `--callbacks separate` or `--callbacks combined,separate` to measure the separate-callback path under otherwise identical settings.

 ### Dependencies

 Built-in benchmark cases use base R plus packages that ship with R: